Tiger Print Scarves

 Charming and Sweet

-Tiger Scarves pattern available on Etsy.
+The 2 in 1 Tiger Scarves Crochet Pattern now available on Etsy.

 Fair Isle vs. Intarsia